Can I get a mortgage on unemployment?

 - You must be able to demonstrate that you have sufficient reserve funds to pay mortgage payments, real estate taxes, and homeowner’s insurance during the time between closing and your start date (typically as much as three months’ worth), as well as an additional three months’ worth of reserves

-Generally, the same income rules for home buyers also apply to homeowners who wish to refinance.
+Generally, the same income rules for home buyers also apply to homeowners who wish to refinance their existing mortgage loans.

 If you currently have a conventional loan — one backed by Fannie Mae or Freddie Mac — and you’re unemployed, you’ll likely need proof of new employment and future income before you can refinance your loan.

-The only possible exception is for homeowners with VA or FHA loans.
+The only possible exception is for homeowners with VA loans or FHA loans.

-These government-backed mortgages have access to Streamline Refinancing — a low-doc refinance loan program that doesn’t require the lender to re-verify your income or employment.
+These government-backed mortgages have access to Streamline Refinancing — a low-doc mortgage refinance program that doesn’t require the lender to re-verify your income or employment.

 Many mortgage lenders will verify income and employment anyway, as they want to know you’ll be able to make your loan payments.